-- 1. If the average room temperature exceeds 82 degrees Fahrenheit (28 degrees Centigrade), the hand-held remote control will perform a safety override and shut the fireplace off.
-This feature is not available in the MANU mode. - 2.
-The receiver continuously receives signals from the hand-held remote to control the room temperature.
-If the hand-held remote is misplaced, obstructed or for any reason cannot transmit to the receiver, the receiver will shut off the fireplace after 8 minutes.
+- If the average room temperature reaches a range of 82° F (28° C) to 92° F (33° C), the hand-held remote control will perform a safety override and shut the fireplace off.
+This feature is not available in the MANU mode. - The receiver continuously receives signals from the hand-held remote to control